 Administrative Costs

-Administrative costs are an allowable expense but are limited to 10% of the total grant funded budget.
-Administrative costs include time to complete program required time and attendance sheets and programmatic documentation, reports, and required statistics; administrative time to collect and maintain satisfaction surveys and needs assessments used to improve services delivery within the funded project.
+Administrative costs are an allowable expense, but are limited to 10% of the total grant-funded budget.
+Administrative costs include time to complete program-required time and attendance sheets and programmatic documentation, reports, and required statistics; administrative time to collect and maintain satisfaction surveys and needs assessments used to improve service delivery within the funded project.

 Travel Costs

 Expenses and reimbursements for in-state and out-of-state travel must follow the most current Indiana Department of Administration State Travel Policy or the subrecipient’s travel policy, whichever is more restrictive.
-Learn More.
+Non-essential travel is currently excluded under state policy.
+Learn more.

 Contractors and Consultants